tp7309/TTPassGen/README.rst

     the source code.

-Example: Generate word list output to file, the word format is prefix three digits, range 123, appear 2 to 3 times, followed by letter a or b.
+Example: Generate word list output to file, the word format is prefix three digits, only allow 1、2、3, appear 2 or 3 times, followed by letter a or b.

 ::